-Tumour Immunology Unit was established with a support of the Italian Association for Cancer Research (AIRC) program called “My First AIRC grant”.
-This grant aims to support young researchers in establishing independent laboratories focused on the cutting-edge oncology research.
-My First AIRC project “Dissecting ILT3 biology to understand tumor suppression in B cell chronic lymphocytic leukemia", hosted in TLS lab in Siena, is conducted by Anna Kabanova as Principal Investigator (PI).
+TUMour Immunology (TUMI) unit led by Dr. Anna Kabanova was established with a support of the Italian Association for Cancer Research program called "My First AIRC grant".
+My First AIRC aims to support young researchers in establishing independent laboratories to pursue cancer-related research.

-The research project aims to get a deeper understanding of the mechanism ensuring that some tumours are slower in development than others and to harness this knowledge for therapy development.
-Specifically, we are interested in studying one of the most frequent tumours of B lymphocytes, B-cell chronic lymphocytic leukemia (CLL), which is characterized by high incidence of indolent disease suggesting that in CLL a molecular network suppressing tumour progression is in place.
+TUMI team aims at getting deeper understanding of the mechanisms ensuring that some tumours are slower in the development than others and to harness this knowledge for therapy development.
+Specifically, we are interested in studying one of the most frequent tumours of B lymphocytes, the B-cell chronic lymphocytic leukemia (CLL), which is characterized by high incidence of indolent cases, suggesting that a molecular network suppressing tumour progression might be in place in CLL.
 Our knowledge on this network and its regulation is relatively fragmentary, therefore we aim to deepen it and use it to treat aggressive B cell tumours.

 Cristina Tinti email@example.com